-Read more: Hindu Deities and Indian culture in Japan
+Read more: Hindu Deities and Indian Culture in Japan

 As the name suggests, the Arashiyama Bamboo Grove is a quaint neighborhood surrounded by mountains and trees.
-Lying on Kyoto’s western edge, this Grove houses the iconic Togetsukyo Bridge – an ideal venue for admiring the trees, the cherry blossoms, or the changing fall foliage depending on when you visit.
+Lying on the western edge, this Grove houses the iconic Togetsukyo Bridge – an ideal venue for admiring the trees, the cherry blossoms, or the changing fall foliage depending on when you visit.

 On both ends of the bridge are tons of gardens, temples, restaurants, and shops for you to explore.
 Although you have the option of walking around enjoying the sights, you might also want to use a bike for your ecological stroll.

 That said, this large bamboo grove will take you into a whole new world.
 The thick stalks, the strange lighting, and the picturesque sights will tantalize your brain and bring you the peace that the Japanese are famous for.

 Otherwise referred to as The Philosopher’s Walk, this route is as beautiful as they come.
 It follows a fine cherry-tree stream that formed the daily route taken by Professor Nishida Kitaro for meditation and contemplation.